AdobeDocs/workfront.nl-NL/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

 <p>Workfront administrators cannot grant Manage permissions to the GenStudio workspace to anyone</p>
 -->

-Voor informatie over de toestemmingen van de Planning van Workfront, zie [&#x200B; Overzicht van het delen van toestemmingen in de Planning van Adobe Workfront &#x200B;](/help/quicksilver/planning/access/sharing-permissions-overview.md).
+For information about Workfront Planning permissions, see [Overview of sharing permissions in Adobe Workfront Planning](/help/quicksilver/planning/access/sharing-permissions-overview.md).

 In de onderstaande secties wordt het volgende beschreven: